AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 afl-fuzz will be just one of the frontends to this library.

 We will code it entirely in C starting from the existing AFL++ codebase for the maximum compatibility.
-One of our goals is to allow a DBI or a debugger to inject the entire library in a target process (like in frida-fuzzer, but better and *NOT* in Javascript).
+One of our goals is to allow a dynamic binary instrumentation (DBI) or a debugger to inject the entire library in a target process (like in frida-fuzzer, but better and *NOT* in Javascript).

 Imagine injecting the library in a Windows application with a DLL injection with a harness that fuzzes an API with a structured mutator and without coverage.
 Or maybe with hardware feedback as coverage, or using a DBI, there is a landscape of possibilities.